johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 1
   final: true
   lyric: |
+    Then tomorrow we’ll regret saying “I love you”.
   commentary: |
     This sounds like it was ripped straight out of an early 2000s Eurovision Song Contest.